 Generally when using Rift Meter I tend to keep it hidden away during normal play and only bring it up into my field of view when I’m in a raid or parsing on a dummy.
 It is up to you where you want to place Rift Meter on your screen.

 Most of the time when you are using Rift Meter it will just be to measure your DPS on a dummy or to see your DPS during a boss fight in a raid.
 Here I will explain the basic functions of Rift Meter for a beginner.

 Left click the top left area to drag Rift Meter around your screen.

 Middle Click to go back to current combat.

-Right click to open up a menu then left click to select which attribute to sort by.
+Right click to open up a menu then left click to select which attribute to show.

-Right click the middle are to bring up a list of fights stored.
+Right click the middle area to bring up a list of fights stored.
 Left click a fight to see the data for it.

 You can click the pin in the top right to quickly go back to the current fight.